Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### Update provider info

-It is possible to update provider information such as name, description, Action Account, or Token Receiver Account.
-Make changes to `provider.json` you saved in [Step 4](/developers/cli_guides/providers_offers#create-provider-and-offer) and use the [`providers update`](/developers/cli_commands/providers/update) SPCTL command from your current Action Account.
+It is possible to update provider information such as name, description, action account, and token receiver account.
+Make changes to `provider.json` you saved in [Step 4](/developers/cli_guides/providers_offers#create-provider-and-offer) and use the [`providers update`](/developers/cli_commands/providers/update) SPCTL command from your current action account.

-If you changed your Action Account address, update the Provider SPCTL's `config.json` with the new Action Account Private Key.
+If you changed your action account address, update the Provider SPCTL's `config.json` with the new action account private key.

 ### Update offer info